Coping With Perinatal Depression

 • Be flexible – Too many woman become too rigid on issues surrounding pregnancy and motherhood.
 On the one hand, it is fantastic to have clearly established goals.
 On the other, being unwilling to deviate from that plan is too risky.
 You can never predict your situation.
 Maybe you can breastfeed for only three months because your symptoms are too high and you need to restart medication.
 Maybe you need to reduce your work hours because the stress of working while pregnant is too great.
 Be willing to revise your plans.

-You May Also Like:The Connection Between Depression and Headaches
+You May Also Like:The Importance of Talking About Depression

 Related Search Topics (Ads):